tinycocopo/tinymce-ems-demo/README.md

+# React + Next.js Email Messaging System Demo: "Compose New Email" Page with TinyMCE

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+It uses React, and is responsive to Dark Mode/Light Mode.

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev